 A further update to the Open Space Policy will provide Council with an effective funding source for development of its existing open space.
 It is anticipated that this expenditure will be equal to the income raised.
 There will be no increase in the obligation and therefore the financial obligation to the Reserve will not grow.
-If Open Space contributions exceed capital expenditure than the Reserve, additional funds will need to be added to the Reserve balance.
+However, this also means the capacity to purchase open space is limited to the income stream.